nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

   egress.

 > The protocol includes a mechanism for recovery from loss of an
-> encapsulating bundle, called \"custody transfer\".
+> encapsulating bundle, called "custody transfer".
 This mechanism is
 > adapted from the custody transfer procedures described in the
 > experimental Bundle Protocol specification developed by the
 > Delay-Tolerant Networking Research group of the Internet Research Task
 > Force and documented in RFC 5050.
 Custody transfer is a convention by
 > which the loss or corruption of BIBE encapsulating bundles can be
-> mitigated by the exchange of other bundles, which are termed \"custody
+> mitigated by the exchange of other bundles, which are termed "custody
-> signals\".
+> signals".

 BIBE is implemented in ION, but configuring ION nodes to employ BIBE is not as simple as one might think.
 That is because BIBE functions as both